-Key differences between the personal Explorer and Business Explorer cards
+Key differences between the personal Explorer and Business Explorer Credit Cards

 2. No $400 travel credit each year or smartphone screen insurance

-You’ll find that the points earn rates and partners, twice yearly access to the American Express lounge in Sydney, travel insurances and up to 55 days interest free on purchases are the same for both cards.
+You’ll find that the points earn rates and partners, twice-yearly access to an American Express lounge, Travel Insurance and up to 55 days interest-free on purchases are the same for both cards.

-Points earned from ongoing spend are set at a solid 2 Membership Rewards points per dollar, which equates to 1.5 frequent flyer points per dollar, again for most (but not all) frequent flyer partners.
+Points earned from ongoing spend are set at a solid 2 Membership Rewards points per dollar, which equates to 1 frequent flyer points per dollar, again for most frequent flyer partners.

 |Card||American Express Business Explorer|